 Since General Mills' incorporation in 1928, the growth of our stock price has outpaced the Dow Jones Industrial Average by almost three percentage points.
-In the 20 years through fiscal 2004, our returns kept pace with those of the Dow, and were more than a point and a half better than the S&P 500 Index.
+In the 20 years through fiscal 2005, our returns kept pace with those of the Dow Jones Industrial Average, and were approximately two points better than the S&P 500 Index.
 The Washburn Crosby Company, the predecessor to General Mills, began paying dividends in 1898, and the regular quarterly dividend has continued, without reduction or interruption, since that time.